dasch-swiss/dsp-tools/docs/excel2xml-module.md

 `<video-segment>` and `<audio-segment>` work differently than normal resources.
 Firstly, because they are knora-base resources that cannot be subclassed in the custom data model.
+So in your JSON file, you must not create a resource class for them.
-So you can use them in your XML file without creating a resource class in your JSON file.
+Rather, you use them in your XML file directly.

 Secondly, because they have a dedicated tag (i.e., different from `<resource>`), and their properties also have dedicated tags.